NaveenS96/dragonborn/GAMEPLAY.md

 - [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) - Rebalance and rework of religion

 - [Scion](https://www.nexusmods.com/skyrimspecialedition/mods/41639) - Rebalances and improves Vampires including changes that make both Stage 1 and Stage 4 vampirism desirable
+  - :ledger: Enhanced by [Scion - Vampiric Sunscreen Condition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/42212)  - You can turn this optional mod on to prevent Weakness to Sunlight effects if you are wearing headgear.
+You can find it under the "Optional Mods" separator.

 - [Manbeast](https://www.nexusmods.com/skyrimspecialedition/mods/44746) - Rebalance and content addon for werewolves which introduces new perks and abilities